cis3296f22/prj-04-whatstheword/README.md

 Additionally, What's the Word incorporates other features to enhance the gameplay:
 - Five different themes to choose from
-- A login system to save your score!
+- A login system to save your score
-- Leaderboards to see where you stand again the competition
+- Leaderboards to see where you stand against the competition

 ## Table of Contents